World shares mostly higher; Tokyo trading halted by outage

 Investors are turning their attention to American jobs numbers due out Friday and watching to see if Congress and the White House can iron out deep partisan differences to agree on fresh help for the U.S. economy.

-In energy trading, benchmark U.S. crude lost 27 cents to US$39.95 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, fell 21 cents to $42.09 a barrel.
+In energy trading, benchmark U.S. crude lost 54 cents to $39.67 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, fell 53 cents to $41.77 a barrel.